scious/documentation/docs/scious-search/latest.md

 - As an action in the above trigger, now create a search search record.
   That's it.
 Now, every time you create a record, this workflow will trigger and create a new search record.
 It will also work across every development environment you have.

+Now that we've synced search records into Algolia

 # Algolia

 dfdf